4d/docs/docs/ORDA/ordaClasses.md

 Form.comp.city:=$cityManager.City.getCityName(Form.comp.zipcode)
 ```

-Thanks to this feature, the entire business logic of your 4D application can be stored as a independent layer so that it can be easily maintained or reused:
+Thanks to this feature, the entire business logic of your 4D application can be stored as a independent layer so that it can be easily maintained, reused, with a high level of security:

 - it allows you to "hide" the overall complexity of the underlying physical structure and only expose understandable and ready-to-use functions.

 - if the physical structure evolves, you simply to adapt function code and client applications will continue to call them transparently.

+- by default, all your data model class functions are set to **private** and cannot be called from remote requests.
+You must declare explicitly each public function using the `exposed` keyword.

 ![](assets/en/ORDA/api.png)

-In addition, 4D Developer [automatically pre-creates](#creating-classes) the classes for each available data model object.
+In addition, 4D [automatically pre-creates](#creating-classes) the classes for each available data model object.

 ## Architecture